TL,DR:

 A proactive approach to data breach prevention is a core business imperative.
 It protects your bottom line, reputation, and legal standing.

-Financial and Operational Impact: Beyond direct remediation costs, breaches cause significant operational disruption.
+Financial and operational impact: Beyond direct remediation costs, breaches cause significant operational disruption.
 This includes system downtime, lost productivity, and long-term revenue loss.

-Reputational Damage and Customer Trust: A breach can cause irreparable harm to your brand’s reputation.
+Reputational damage and customer trust: A breach can cause irreparable harm to your brand’s reputation.
 This often leads to customer churn and makes it harder to attract new business.

-Essential data breach prevention strategies
+Essential data breach prevention best practices

 Building a resilient security posture involves a multi-layered approach.
 The following practices form the foundation of a modern prevention strategy.